yashu1wwww/Imdb-auto-ratings/README.md

 # Imdb-auto-ratings
 Imdb auto ratings using selenium with python

+## I searched on Google but couldn't find it, so I created it.
+That's it.

 ## open your required movie in imdb then copy the url and replace in 15th line

 Change 22 & 26th code with the email and password of your IMDb account.